Tokyo

 Hotel near Ueno/Asakusa,Tokyo

-Located in Tokyo (Taito), FOCUS Kuramae - Hostel is within a 5-minute drive of Sensoji Temple and Ueno Park.
-This hostel is 1.5 mi (2.4 km) from Tokyo Skytree and 2.4 mi (3.9 km) from Tokyo Dome.
-Featured amenities include multilingual staff, luggage storage, and laundry facilities.
-Make yourself at home in one of the 36 air-conditioned guestrooms.
-Prepare your meals in the shared/communal kitchen.
+With a stay at Plat Hostel Keikyu Asakusa Station in Tokyo (Taito), you'll be within a 5-minute drive of Sensoji Temple and Tokyo Skytree.
+This hostel is 2.8 mi (4.5 km) from Tokyo Dome and 3.6 mi (5.8 km) from Tokyo Imperial Palace.
+Take in the views from a terrace and make use of amenities such as complimentary wireless internet access.
+Featured amenities include luggage storage, laundry facilities, and an elevator.
+Make yourself at home in one of the 65 air-conditioned guestrooms.
 Complimentary wireless internet access is available to keep you connected.
-Bathrooms feature showers, complimentary toiletries, and bidets.
+Bathrooms feature bathtubs or showers, slippers, and toilets with an electronic bidet.
+Conveniences include portable fans and blackout drapes/curtains, and housekeeping is provided daily.

 Very Good